John Németh: Accolades

-In 2013, Németh was nominated in five categories for a Blues Music Award.
-These included 'B.B.
+In 2013, Németh was nominated in five categories for a Blues Music Award including 'B.B.
 King Entertainer', 'Contemporary Blues Album', 'Instrumentalist – Harmonica', 'Soul Blues Album', and 'Soul Blues Male Artist'.
-Németh performed at the Great Lakes Blues Society in April; the Simi Valley Cajun & Blues Music Festival in May; and the Jackson Rhythm and Blues Festival in August 2013.
-He relocated to Memphis, Tennessee in early 2013, and has stated that the Bo-Keys will back him on his next recording.
+He performed at the Great Lakes Blues Society in April; the Simi Valley Cajun & Blues Music Festival in May; and the Jackson Rhythm and Blues Festival in August 2013.
+He moved to Memphis, Tennessee in early 2013 and said that the Bo-Keys would back him on his next recording.
 In 2014, he won a Blues Music Award in the 'Soul Blues Male Artist of the Year' category.
 He was nominated again in the 'B.B.
 King Entertainer' category for the 42nd Blues Music Awards, scheduled to take place on June 6, 2021.
 In 2023, Nemeth won the 'Instrumentalist – Harmonica' category at the Blues Music Awards, alongside May Be the Last Time being named the 'Traditional Blues Album of the Year'.